Missouri governor says state's intent to close only abortion clinic not political

 (Reuters) - Missouri Governor Mike Parson on Wednesday said politics played no role in the state department of health's intent to close Missouri's sole abortion clinic, a move that would make it the only U.S. state with no legal abortion provider.

-Five days ago, Parson signed into law a measure banning abortion in Missouri after the eighth week of a woman's pregnancy, making the state one of eight this year to pass new restrictions.
-Women have a right to an abortion under federal law and anti-abortion activists say the state measures are aimed at provoking a U.S. Supreme Court review of abortion rights.
+Five days ago, Republican Parson signed into law a measure banning abortion in Missouri after the eighth week of a woman's pregnancy, making the state one of at least eight this year to pass new restrictions.
+Anti-abortion activists say the measures are aimed at provoking a U.S. Supreme Court review of a woman's right to terminate her pregnancy.

 Planned Parenthood, the national women's health provider that operates the clinic, sued the Missouri department of health on Tuesday after the department told the clinic it could not approve a license until it interviewed seven doctors that worked there.
 The clinic's license is due to expire on Friday.